outdreamer/build-a-cure-1/docs/intent_matching.md

             - the space to search must be disorganized (not organized by the identifying attributes of the object to find)
               - math functions may use only two dimensions, but searching along these dimensions is costly
               - to find functions of a type (where the type is not clearly defined but its clear when a function is not a member of that type), you need efficient filters to reduce the search space

+              - for example, filters for encryption functions can include:

                 - narrow identifying attributes (clearly that type)
                   - repetition (repeated convergence of values at an interval, like a wave function)